Police kill suspect in fatal San Diego pool party shooting

 “It was chilling,” he said.
 “La Jolla is known to be really safe and this is a family neighborhood.”

-Several gunshot victims were in surgery and others were still critical late Sunday, Zimmerman said.
+One woman who was shot died, several victims were in surgery and others were still critical late Sunday, Chief Shelley Zimmerman said at a news conference.
 An additional man was taken to the hospital after he broke his arm while fleeing.

 “This is truly a horrific act of violence that took place here today,” San Diego Mayor Kevin Faulconer said at a news conference.
 “Our entire city, all of our thoughts and prayers, all San Diegans’ thoughts and prayers, are with the victims and their families tonight.”